apache/accumulo-website/tour/batch-scanner.md

 3. We can make the scan more efficient by only bringing back the columns we want.
 Use [fetchColumn] to get the `villain` family and `yearsOfService` qualifier.

-4. Finally, use the BatchScanner to calculate the average years of service of 2000 villians.
+4. Finally, use the BatchScanner to calculate the average years of service of 2000 villains.

 [BatchScanner]: {% jurl org.apache.accumulo.core.client.BatchScanner %}
 [createBatchScanner]: {% jurl org.apache.accumulo.core.client.Connector#createBatchScanner-java.lang.String-org.apache.accumulo.core.security.Authorizations-int- %}